 Make a complaint

-We want to hear from you if you have a complaint about our service or Salford City Council.
+We want to hear from you if you have a complaint about a service you have received from Salford City Council or from Our Service.

-You can also make a complaint about a service or about the way you have been treated by Salford City Council.
+- You can slso make a complaint about a service or about the way you have been treated by Salford City Council.

 Any other questions